Judith Regan: Career

 In 2006, Fox announced that Regan had interviewed O. J. Simpson, during which Simpson "confessed" to the 1994 murders of which he had been acquitted.
 The so-called confession was to air on the Fox network and Regan was to publish Simpson's written confession as a book entitled If I Did It.
-After harsh criticism, News Corporation cancelled both the book and the interview with Simpson that was to air on the Fox Network.
+After harsh criticism, News Corporation cancelled both the book and the interview with Simpson that was to air on the Fox Network, eventually pulping some 400,000 copies.
+The interview would eventually air on the network in March 2018.

+Lorraine Brooke Associates, a company run by Simpson's daughter, Arnelle, and whose main shareholders were the Simpson children, negotiated the original book deal with Regan and HarperCollins.

+After its publication was cancelled, rights to the book were awarded by court order to murder victim Ron Goldman's family to satisfy a $38 million wrongful death judgment against Simpson, after an earlier judgement by U.S. Bankruptcy Judge Jay Cristol ruled that Lorraine Brooke Associates was a shell company formed to conceal Simpson's book earnings from them.
+Lorraine Brooke Associates subsequently filed for bankruptcy.